Frequently Asked Questions

 Since our founding, Resonate has focused on women and girls in East Africa, knowing that our workshops effectively target a missing piece in traditional development solutions: women's self-confidence.
 When women are confident, they are more likely to implement the skills learned in development programs, turn opportunities into action, and drive the socioeconomic changes they want to see in their lives and communities.

 However, we also know that girls and women should not and cannot act alone.
 We must engage men and boys to address negative stereotypes and build more inclusive, diverse examples of what it means to be a leader.
-In 2018, Resonate is launching a new program module, designed with industry experts, to directly break down gender barriers and create a world where both women and men, girls and boys, have the skills and the confidence to lead change.
+We have begun planning a boys engagement module, designed with industry experts, to directly break down gender barriers and create a world where both women and men, girls and boys, have the skills and the confidence to lead change.

 2. Where does Resonate work?